Biomarqueurs du Vieillissement : Décryptage Complet pour Mieux Vieillir

 4. Hormones: the messengers of regeneration

-Hormones are chemical signals that orchestrate the functioning of our bodies.
-They regulate energy, reproduction, sleep, mood, and cellular repair.
-With age, their production declines or is impaired, which directly contributes to aging.
+Hormones are true chemical signals that orchestrate the functioning of our body.
+They regulate energy, reproduction, sleep, mood, and cell repair.
+With age, their production declines or becomes altered, which directly contributes to aging.

 Associated biomarkers